100 Fun Things to Do in Chicago

 32. Go to a Chicago Bulls game

-kid in a red jersey| ©slevy15
+boy in red shirt| ©slevy15

-kid in a red jersey| ©slevy15
+boy in red shirt| ©slevy15

-33. Explore the Museum of Contemporary Art, Chicago
+33. Explore the Museum of Contemporary Art Chicago

 Man sitting and looking at art| ©Mary Warren